SajaFawagreh/devs-image-processing-system/README.md

 ├── build_sim.sh                  # Build script for Cadmium simulation
 ├── CMakeLists.txt                # CMake configuration for building the project
 ├── dependencies.lock             # Dependency management file
-└── README.md                     # This documentation file
+├── cadmium_manual_models.png     # Diagrams of the models in this repo └── README.md                     # This documentation file
 ```